 Generating predictive densities for each species

 After estimating the two sub-models for each species, we used the estimated models to generate predicted densities for Gulf of Alaska.
-We projected our model estimates to the center of 2x2 km grid created for the entire Gulf of Alaska (add details of the projection to supplement).
+We projected our model estimates to the centroid of each 2x2 km grid cell covering the entire Gulf of Alaska out to the 600m isobath (add details of the projection to supplement).
 We generated 1,000 Markov Chain Monte Carlo (MCMC) samples from the joint approximate posterior density for each species and for each MCMC sample we predicted a density for each sub-model to the 2x2 km grid.
 We then combined the occurrence and positive models to generate an unconditional expectation for CPUE for each grid cell.
 Using MCMC samples from the full posterior distribution maintains the spatio-temporal correlation structure of the estimated parameters and random effects and properly accounts for uncertainty in these estimates.
 Because the occurrence and positive models are estimated independently, we can calculate the unconditional expectation for CPUE of species at time t and location s by multiplying each MCMC sample from the occurrence and positive model.
 Specifically, for the gth MCMC sample, the unconditional CPUE estimate is πitgs∙μitgs and has units kg∙hectare-1.

 Defining areas for comparison across the Gulf of Alaska

 We identified eleven areas across the Gulf of Alaska to compare groundfish communities through time (Fig. 1).
 Each area represents habitat between 50 and 150 m deep divided by natural bathymetric breaks (canyons) resulting in irregularly shaped areas that range in size from 1,352 to over 8,000 km2 (Table 1).
-Due to the irregular bathymetry, some focal areas are divided by narrow channels while others are separated by large distances.
-This is an unavoidable aspect of bathymetry in the Gulf of Alaska.
+Due to the bathymetry, some focal areas are divided by narrow channels while others are separated by large distances.
+This is an unavoidable aspect of complex bathymetry in the Gulf of Alaska.
 The focal areas span a range of habitats with differing exposures to EVOS (Fig. 1; Wolfe et al. 1994, Niebauer et al. 1994, Short & Heintz 1997).
 The east-most area (Area 1) was almost wholly unexposed to EVOS oil as currents and wind drove EVOS oil west out of Prince William Sound.
 Areas 3, 4, and 5 were exposed to main flow of oil, as evidenced by both direct observation of surface sheens as well as shorelines documented to be oiled during EVOS (NOAA 1997).
-Areas 2 and 6 received some oil, but the majority of oil is thought to have traveled down Shelikof Straight, inside of Kodiak Island.
+Areas 2 and 6 received some oil, but the majority was thought to have traveled down Shelikof Straight, inside of Kodiak Island.
 Areas 7 to 11, may have been slightly exposed to EVOS, but direct observations of oil and oceanographic models suggest minimal impact for these areas (Wolfe et al. 1994, Niebauer et al. 1994, Short & Heintz 1997).
 Thus our comparison areas bracket the spill spatially and provide areas with more and less exposure to EVOS.
 We do not consider areas further east of Cape Suckling (144° W longitude) due to concerns about distinct groundfish assemblages east and west of this line.

 Community metrics